 How to make tomato salsa that’s better than anything you can buy at the store!
 For this easy tomato salsa, we char tomatoes, garlic, and peppers, and then then add them to onion, cilantro, and lime for a flavorful and addictive homemade salsa.
-Jump to the Roasted Tomato Salsa Recipe or read on to see our tips for making it.
+Jump to the Roasted Tomato Salsa Recipe

 This is our favorite homemade tomato salsa and we promise you’ll always want to go back for more.
 The method and ingredient list is inspired by our Roasted Salsa Verde.
 There has been so much positive feedback for it, that we decided to try the same recipe, but use red tomatoes instead of using tomatillos.
 Just like the tomatillo salsa, this tomato salsa tastes amazing!

 How to Make Ultra Flavorful Tomato Salsa